 Financial services quickly embraced new technology because its use in generating value was readily apparent to investors and customers.
 Gathering information in real-time and timing transactions based on the steady flow of information helps financial industry players and customers at same time.
 A big industry: AI for Insurers and Lawyers.

 Impact for Insurers

 The insurance business revolves around measuring and pricing risks.
 In short, it’s a business about caution.
-Perhaps that’s the reason why insurance companies have lagged other industries, such as banking, in adopting new technologies that offer more powerful analytics capabilities.
+Perhaps that’s the reason why insurance companies have lagged other industries, such as banking, in adopting new technologies (such as AI for Insurers and Lawyers) that offer more powerful analytics capabilities.
 But the insurance industry’s reluctance to adopt new technologies is breaking down.
 So-called insurtech is one of the industries drawing investor interest as startup companies test and market new software solutions, Coin Journal reported, citing a report from CB Insights and KPMG.
 Insurance companies are interested in using Internet-of-Things technologies to identify and mitigate risk, while also incorporating other technologies that identify fraud, improve efficiency, and cut costs.

 In the insurance field, the name of the game is real time pricing.
 New technology can help insurance companies more accurately price policies to risk and while also cutting down on fraudulent claims that are costly to the industry.
 Daily Fintech notes that one of the more transformative developments in insurtech is the emergence of telematics.
 The capability to gather and transmit near-real time information produces even more data points from which an insurer can more precisely make their risk assessments.
 These bountiful data sources produce a tremendous amount of data from the home for home insurance, and from the car for property and casualty insurance.